netxms/netxms-doc/admin/ups-monitoring.rst

  Device = id:port:protocol

-where id is a number in range 0 ..
-127 which will be used in requests to identify device; port is a communication port for serial connection or UPS serial number for USB connection; and protocol is a communication protocol used by connected device.
+``id`` is an arbitrary but unique number in range 0 to 127, which is used to distinguish multiple UPS devices in further requests.

+``device`` is either name of the serial port (e.g. `COM1:` or `/dev/ttyS0`) or serial number of the USB device (keyword `ANY` can be used instead of exact serial number to select first available).

+``protocol`` specify which communication protocol should be used.
+Supported protocols:

+* APC
+* BCMXCP - Some of the HP/Compaq, PowerWare, etc.
+* MEGATEC
+* METASYS
+* MICRODOWELL
+* USB - HID UPS devices (currently Windows only)

-Protocol can be either APC (for APC devices), BCMXCP (for devices using BCM/XCP protocol – for example, HP, Compaq, or PowerWare devices), or USB for USB-attached devices.
-Below is an example of UPS configuration section for two devices attached via serial ports, one is APC device (configured as device 0) and one is HP device (configured as device 1):
+Sample configuration section for two devices attached via serial ports, one is APC device (configured as device 0) and one is HP device (configured as device 1):

 .. code-block:: cfg